How do I back up my WordPress website? 4 essential methods

 Method 3: Use the Backup plugin Duplicator Pro

 If you don’t want to back up WordPress through your hosting account or manually, you can use a WordPress plugin.
-This is an excellent option if you want more control over the backup process or need to include specific files in your backup.
-Many different WordPress plugins are available, so choose one that fits your needs.
+This is an excellent option if you want more control over the backup process or need to include specific files.
+There are many WordPress plugins available, so choose one that fits your needs.

 In your WordPress dashboard, go to Plugins, Add new, and type in the search box ‘backup.’
-You will notice there are a lot of backup plugins available.
+You will notice that there are many backup plugins available.

-Duplicator creates two files during the backup process: a PHP and an archive file.
-The archive file contains everything in it (All files and database).
-In addition, Duplicator also includes the WordPress core files in the archive file.
+Duplicator creates two files during the backup process: a PHP file and an archive file.
+The archive file contains everything in it (All files and the database).
+In addition, Duplicator includes the WordPress core files in the archive.

 PROs: